marchon/dokku-nginx-vhosts-custom-configuration/README.md

 WARNING: This Plugin is "OPIONATED" and was originally forked from multiple sources for my own use: See Credits for details

-This plugin adds handy functionality to [Dokku](https://github.com/progrium/dokku) and [dokku-alt](https://github.com/dokku-alt/dokku-alt)
+"In My Opinion" this plugin adds handy functionality to [Dokku](https://github.com/progrium/dokku) and [dokku-alt](https://github.com/dokku-alt/dokku-alt)

 it wants an nginx configuration file for container usually called `nginx.inc.conf` but you can set the filename with an environment variable

 ## Features